NonStop RPM Wizard examples

 -------------------------------------------------------------------------------

 the most useful.
-But in some cases sort by CPU may be useful especially with
+But in some cases sort by CPU may be useful especially when

 -------------------------------------------------------------------------------